nisisiyishou/StoryTeller-Scale/README.md

 # StoryTeller Scale

-An interactive, AI-powered storytelling device for children that recognizes 3D-printed tokens and ambient light to generate and play custom audio stories—with matching LED visuals—using ChatGPT for story text and Google Translate TTS for audio.
+An interactive, AI-powered storytelling device for children that recognizes 3D-printed tokens and ambient light to generate and play custom audio stories - with matching LED visuals - using ChatGPT for story text and Google Translate TTS for audio.

 ---